 The Quality (Q) Factor of a capacitor is a unitless value which is equal to the capacitor’s reactance divided by the Equivalent Series Resistance (ESR) of the capacitor.
 As both reactance and ESR vary with changes in frequency, the Q value of a capacitor will also vary greatly with changes in frequency.
-The following graphs show the performance curves for Quality factor versus Frequency for Samsung MLCC’s normal and High-Q capacitors.

 Most applications do not have to consider the Quality (Q) factor, and normal capacitors may be a good fit in those applications.
 However, the Q factor is one of the most important capacitor parameters in frequency dependent applications, like RF circuits.
 Most High Q capacitors generally used in high frequency applications are characterized by lower ESR values and lower losses.